-Microbiota Accessible Carbohydrates (MACs).
+Microbiota Accessible Carbohydrates (MACs) are The New Kids on the Block.
 It’s the newest term being used lately to describe the best way to feed your microbiome.

 Two researchers, Drs.
 Justin and Erica Sonnenburg out of Stanford University have published a new book called The Good Gut, that explains what they have found.